JamiSaiAkshaya/JamiSaiAkshaya/README.md

 ---

-### I turn complex problems into intelligent solutions.
-If you're driven to shape the future and make a difference, let's connect.
+<p align="center"><i>I turn complex problems into intelligent solutions.
+If you're driven to shape the future and make a difference, let's connect.</i></p>